op0x59/tabledumper/README.md

-# TableDumper
+# TableDumper 2.0
 Lua Module for Dumping Tables, back into a lua format.

 ## Update Schedules
 There really is no schedule I just update this whenever I'm bored while in school.

-(Currently in the Process of Writing TableDumper 2.0)
+This code is actually disgusting though, better than 1.0 though.

 ## Features
- - Userdata & Function Caching
+ - Global Cacher
  - Table Formatting
  - Smart Dumping